vitessio/website/content/en/blog/2024-04-25-consistent-lookup-vindex.md

 The lookup vindex table may be inconsistent with the `User` table but the results returned for the query remained consistent with the `User` table.

 ### Insert Operation:
-Insertion of Lookup Vindex Tables data happens through the Pre Connection.
+Insertion of Lookup Vindex table data happens through the **Pre** connection.

 **Example:** `insert into user(id, name, phone, email) values (300, 'Emma', 8877991122, 'xyz@mail.com')`